-There are no required textbooks for this course; all readings will be available online or in PDF form via ELMS.
-I have worked hard to select engaging and informative readings and to allow students to be able to learn as cost-effectively as possible.
-In return, I expect students to read the required materials.
+All readings will be available online or in PDF form via ELMS.
+I have worked hard to select engaging readings, and to make it possible for all students to read and learn free of charge.
 Some readings may have notes on them from previous students, but all should be clear and legible.
-Please take advantage of these readings being made easily accessible to you, and read them.
-The readings should be completed prior to the associated lecture, if possible, and must be completed by your section meeting time on Fridays, when you will discuss them as part of your participation grade.
+Please take advantage of these readings being made freely available to you, and read them! © The readings should be completed prior to the associated lecture, if possible, and must be completed by your section meeting time on Fridays, when you will discuss them as part of your participation grade.
+Note that any readings labeled as "recommended" will not be formally tested on midterms and exams, but may increase your learning and assist your thinking when participating in sections, working on papers, and constructing essay responses.